 Until recently, it was widely believed that individual’s in the wild died before they aged and did not senesce.
-However, over the last decade it has become apparent that senescence is widespread in the animal kingdom and that senescence rates (including magnitude and fitness consequences) vary among species, populations and individuals.
+However, over the last decade it has become apparent that senescence is widespread in the animal kingdom and that senescence rates (including magnitude and fitness consequences) vary among species, populations and individuals (e.g. Jones et al. 2014; Jones et al. 2008; Nussey et al. 2013).
 Both survival and reproduction decrease with age in birds and mammals.
 Senescence can therefore have a negative impact on the vital rates that influence population growth and persistence.
 Management can play a role in regulating some of the effects of senescence in populations of conservation concern by mitigating some of the factors that play a role in mortality in wild populations.
-There is also strong evidence that conservation management can have a strong impact on senescence dynamics, with captive populations of threatened species having significantly different senescence profiles than their wild counterparts.
-Despite this, it is only now that the impact of senescence on populations of conservation concern is being explored (e.g. Robert et al. 2015).
-However, empirical evidence on identity and mechanisms of factors that drive variation in senescence patterns in threatened populations, and the role of conservation management in regulating this effect are still to emerge.
+For example, via predator and disease control and the provision of food and shelter.
+There is also strong evidence that conservation management can have a strong impact on senescence dynamics, with captive populations of threatened species having significantly different senescence profiles than their wild counterparts (Lemaître et al. 2013).
+Despite this, it is only now that the impact of senescence on populations of conservation concern is being explored.
+A comparative study by Robert et al. (2015) has shown that senescence can negatively impact the dynamics of threatened wild mammal populations and increase the risk of extinction.
+However, empirical evidence on identity and mechanisms of factors that drive this variation in senescence patterns in threatened populations, and the role of conservation management in regulating this effect are still to emerge.